-A credit co-operative should comply with following requirements on currency transactions above a certain amount:
+A bills house should comply with following requirements on currency transactions above a certain amount:

-- The credit co-operative should verify customer identity and retain relevant documentation. - II.
-The credit co-operative should comply with following requirements on the measures of the verification of customer identity: - (i) Verify customer identity with the identification documents or the passport provided by the customer, and record the name, date of birth, address, telephone number, account number where the account is used to process the transaction, transaction amount, and identification number of the customer.
-In case where the customer is the owner of the account used to process transactions, however, the credit co-operative may not verify the identity but describe the transaction is processed by the account owner on transaction records. - (ii) In case where the transaction is processed by a person acting on behalf of the customer, the credit co-operative should verify the person's identity with the identification documents or the passport provided by the person, and record the name, date of birth, address, telephone number, account number where the account is used to process transactions, transaction amount, and identification number of the person. - (iii) In case where the transaction is an occasional transaction, the credit co-operative should verify the customer identity in accordance with the requirements of subparagraph III of Article 4.
+- I. The bills house should verify customer identity and retain relevant documentation. - II.
+The bills house should comply with following requirements on the measures of the verification of customer identity: - (i) Verify customer identity with the identification documents or the passport provided by the customer, and record the name, date of birth, address, telephone number, account number where the account is used to process the transaction, transaction amount, and identification number of the customer.
+In case where the customer is the owner of the account used to process

-- III.
-Except for the situations described in paragraph 2 and paragraph 3, the credit co-operative should report such transactions within 5 business days after the completion of transactions in the way of media reporting (please download the format on the website of the Investigation of Bureau, Ministry of Justice) to the Investigation of Bureau, Ministry of Justice.
-In case where the credit co-operative fails to complete media reporting with a justified reason, it may submit a hard copy of the report after obtaining the approval from the Investigation of Bureau, Ministry of Justice. - IV.
-The credit co-operative should retain the reporting data and relevant documentations submitted to the Investigation of Bureau, Ministry of Justice in accordance with the requirements of Article 13.
+- transactions, however, the bills house may not verify the identity but describe the transaction is processed by the account owner on transaction records. - (ii) In case where the transaction is processed by a person acting on behalf of the customer, the bills house should verify the person's identity with the identification documents or the passport provided by the person, and record the name, date of birth, address, telephone number, account number where the account is used to process transactions, transaction amount, and identification number of the person. - III.
+Except for the situations described in paragraph 2, the bills house should report such transactions within 5 business days after the completion of transactions in the way of media reporting (please download the format on the website of the Investigation of Bureau, Ministry of Justice) to the Investigation of Bureau, Ministry of Justice.
+In case where the bills house fails to complete media reporting with a justified reason, it may submit a hard copy of the report after obtaining the approval from the Investigation of Bureau, Ministry of Justice. - IV.
+The bills house should retain the reporting data and relevant documentations submitted to the Investigation of Bureau, Ministry of Justice in accordance with the requirements of Article 12.

-The credit co-operative is exempt from reporting following currency transactions above a certain amount to the Investigation of Bureau, Ministry of Justice but remains required to verify customer identity and retain relevant documentations:
+The bills house is exempt from reporting following currency transactions above a certain amount to the Investigation of Bureau, Ministry of Justice but remains required to verify customer identity and retain relevant documentations:

 - I. Payments deposited into an account opened by a government, a government-owned enterprise, an entity commissioned to exercise public authority (within the scope of commission), a public or private school, a public utility, and a fund established by a government in accordance with applicable regulatory requirements. - II.
-Payments collected or made for a government treasury by a financial institution acting as its commissioned bank. - III.
 Inter-financial institution transactions and funding activities.
-However, in case where cash payments above a certain amount made to a customer of another financial institution through an inter-financial institution account, such as cashing a check issued by another financial institution, the credit co-operative should remain subject to relevant requirements to conduct such transactions. - IV.
-Payments made by a public welfare lottery retailer for the purpose of acquiring lottery for sale. - V. Payment collected under a collection service (excluding the payments deposited into an account used to collect capital contribution from shareholders, and payments collected for credit card bill), provided that the payment notice clearly specifies the counterparty's name, identification number (including a reference number which permits traceability of the transaction party's identity), type and amount of the transaction.
-However, the duplicate copy of the payment notice should be retained as an evidence of the transaction.
+However, in case where cash payments above a certain amount paid to a customer of another financial institution through an inter-financial institution account, such as cashing a check issued by another financial institution, the bills house should remain subject to relevant requirements to conduct such transactions.